JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-maven/installing-maven/index.md

 # Installing Maven

-Installing Maven - Package Manager
+* How to install Maven through a Package Manager.
-Installing Maven - Manual
+* How to install Maven manually through its zip distribution.